DreamingInBinary/Swiftjective-C/_posts/2018-11-03-supporting-external-displays.md

     externalWindow.isHidden = false
 }
 ```
-> By default, a window's screen property is set to the hardware's current screen.
-For a window that'll show unique content on an external display, set it before you show the window as switching screens on an already displayed window carries significant performance costs.
+{% include prettyBlockquote.html text="By default, a window's screen property is set to the hardware's current screen.
+For a window that'll show unique content on an external display, set it before you show the window as switching screens on an already displayed window carries significant performance costs." %}

 It's at this point that you'd want to supply the relevant content to the new window's `rootViewController` property.
 So, for the image above showing the iPad Pro, Apple has created a controller that just shows the primary content and not the editing tools below it (as on the iPad's screen).